charlesfleche/charlesfleche.net/content/Articles/keeping-code-clean-a-simple-example/keeping-code-clean-a-simple-example.md

 1. it implements the predicate logic that checks if a day is an holiday
 2. it acts upon the result of the predicate by calling either `$emit` or `alert`

 Two intents in a function makes it harder to test.
 It is also confusing to the reader: by its name starting with `is*`, `isHoliday` is supposed to be a predicate that just returns a boolean.
-However it has side-effect: `$emit` or `alert` can change the state of the system.
+However it has side-effects: `$emit` or `alert` can change the state of the system.

 The next change actually makes `isHoliday` a predicate and move the resulting actions `$emit` or `alert` in the calling code `emitChange`.